 How do I know when to outsource bookkeeping?

 “I don’t have time to deal with this pile of receipts!
 Can’t I just wait until the end of the year?
-Or is this an example of when to outsource bookkeeping?” exclaims business owner Julia to her accountant.
+Or is this an example of when to outsource bookkeeping?” exclaims the business owner to her accountant.

 “OK, fine, I’ll have a look.
 Wait, what was this receipt for?
 I don’t remember.”